james-jw/xq-promise/README.md

 * Mitigate the failure

-If this callback returns a value.
+If a `fail` callback chain returns a value.
 The failure will disappear as though no error occurred, with the replaced value returned from the failure callback being used in the result.
 This is similar to how ``then`` works.

 * Fail silently

-Alternatively, if the error should simply be ignored, the callback must return the ``empty-sequence``.
+Alternatively, if the error should simply be ignored, the `fail` callback must return the ``empty-sequence``.

 * Fail miserably